TaitoUnited/taito-cli/docs/tutorial/04-version-control.md

 Taito-cli provides some version control commands that make it easier for you to follow commonly defined version control conventions.
 An organization may also override the default version control conventions with a custom taito-cli plugin.

 * TODO conventional commits
-* TODO something about code reviews (already written on server-template).
+* TODO something about code reviews (already written on kubernetes-template).
 * TODO something about referencing issues in commits.

 ### 4.1 Display commonly defined conventions